 A typical Light-O-Rama system is a combination of software and hardware.
 It can be a challenge seeing how it all fits together so the engineers put together the ‘big picture.’

 1. The Light-O-Rama ShowTime Sequencing Suite works on your personal computer running Microsoft Windows and allows you to design your own shows.
 The ShowTime Sequencing Suite then runs your shows and sends the right commands at the right time to the various control channels.
 The ShowTime Sequencing Suite can even keep music and video synchronized to the controller commands.

 2. Speakers to play the music accompanying your show are attached to the computer sound connection.

 3. Your personal computer communicates to the Light-O-Rama controllers using a device plugged into the computer’s serial or USB communications port.
 The blue line shows the standard serial output of the computer (RS-232 or USB) connected to our adapter that transforms the signal to the native Light-O-Rama network protocol (the green line) that then connects to our various types of controllers over standard computer network wire.
 We recommend Cat 5 LAN cables available from us and off-the-shelf from your local big box store in the computer section.

 4. The Light-O-Rama professional or residential controllers include special effects such as simple on/off, intensities, smooth fading, twinkling, shimmering.
 Over 200 controllers can be daisy chained, mixed and matched on one LOR network giving you the ability to command thousands of channels.
 Need more channels?
 Add another Light-O-Rama network.

-Light-O-Rama grows with you
+The key is Light-O-Rama grows with you

 There’s a lot of information showing many of the options available.
 It might help to print the picture for future reference.